jckfa/silly.graphics/README.md

-# about
+# ABOUT

-### what
+### WHAT
-- an ever-growing list of things I'm saving for later reference
+- a growing collection of links I'm saving for later reference
-- all generally related to graphic design
+- all links are generally related to graphic design

-### why
+### WHY
-- it's much more readable and organized in the format of a website as opposed to a raw markdown doc
 - sharing is cool
+- using data files with Jekyll makes it super easy to keep everything organized

-# summary
+# SUMMARY
 - built with [Jekyll][1]
 - automated with [Gulp][2] ([see gulpfile][3])
 - styled with [cssnext][4]